evannetwork/evannetwork.github.io/dev/security.md

 By delegating permissions no human interaction is required, as users don't have to manually exchange keys with the owner of the respective smart contract to receive access.

-## Introducing Smart Contract Access Delegation (SCAD)
+## Introducing Smart Contract Permissioming

-### Introduction to Smart Contract Access Control
+### Introduction to Smart Contract Permissioning
-Granular permissioning for smart contracts is facilitated through the Smart Contract Access Delegation or 'SCAD'.
+Granular permissioning for smart contracts is facilitated through the Smart Contract Permissioning.

 To facilitate access control, each smart contract can be thought of as holding the keys for users that are supposed to interact with the contract.
 This key store is referred to as the 'sharings' section.
 Authorization and access level for each user is configured by the contract owner and reflected in the participant's key.